 With respect to mortgage loans sold to Pennymac, the following tax payment guidelines apply:

-- The Correspondent is responsible for all tax payments that are due within 30 days of the closing of the mortgage loan and any other payments due prior to purchase.
+- The Seller is responsible for all tax payments that are due between the closing of the mortgage loan and the purchase of the mortgage loan by Pennymac.

 - At purchase, Pennymac will withhold the entire initial escrow deposit regardless of a tax payment made on behalf of the borrower.

-- If the Correspondent pays a tax bill subsequent to the closing of a mortgage loan, the Correspondent should submit an escrow refund request through the Tools section of the P3 portal and send evidence that a tax bill was paid.
+- If the Seller pays a tax bill subsequent to the closing of a mortgage loan, the Seller should send evidence that a tax bill was paid to Send email to ["CorrespondentPostClosing"]..
 A refund will be processed upon receipt of acceptable proof of payment.

-- A copy of the front and back of the check used to pay the bill and payment history showing the Correspondent’s remittance is acceptable evidence of payment.
+- A copy of the front and back of the check used to pay the bill and payment history showing the Seller’s remittance is acceptable evidence of payment.

-- All tax penalties incurred by Pennymac arising from the delinquent payment of real estate taxes prior to the purchase date of the mortgage loan are the responsibility of the Correspondent.
+- All tax penalties incurred by Pennymac arising from the delinquent payment of real estate taxes prior to the purchase date of the mortgage loan are the responsibility of the Seller.

 - Evidence of current or new tax information must be submitted with the closed loan package.